-Prevention of Tennis Elbow and Golfer's Elbow
+Prevention of Golfer's Elbow

 It is always better to prevent golfer's elbow rather than try to fix it after it happens.
 Most sufferers of golfer's elbow will however, keep these points in mind to ensure that they don't re-contract the injury once it has been healed.
 In any case, there are a number of things you can do to keep your elbow, wrist and forearm healthy and prevent further damage.